 - The live wire goes to the thermostat

 - The neutral wire goes to the heating element

 - The neutral wire from the element goes to the thermostat

 - The earth wire goes under the nut on the threaded rod

 Then put the cover on and tighten the small nut up.

-Now just close the drain off valve where the hose is connected, close all of the hot water taps and turn the water supply back on.
+Now just close the drain off valve where the hose is connected, close all the hot water taps, and turn the water supply back on.
 Check for leaks and if all is ok, turn the electric supply back on.